Remember when you could go see a superhero movie without it turning into a political rally? Those were the days.

 IT’S A RALLYING CRY!!! – BUT IS IT SUSTAINABLE?

-When Brie Larson states how she ‘[doesn’t care] about the opinions of a white dude’ – we see a noticeably more exclusionary movie than, say, picking up a comic and being invited in to a home for gifted mutants.
+When Brie Larson states how she ‘[doesn’t care] about the opinions of a white dude’ – we see how an audience can feel alienated.
+This isn’t about picking up a comic and being invited to a home for gifted mutants, this is about overly supplanting a political agenda in the marketing of an “OK” film.

 As a result, Captain Marvel HAS to succeed.
 There are now political expectations on this film.
-Young women everywhere now have an icon to look up to, and she has to be a symbol against misogyny!
+Young women everywhere now have an icon to look up to, and she has to be a symbol against misogyny, not just the alien threat.

 The issue, ironically enough, isn’t to do with feminism – it’s to do with sustainability.
-Can the MCU continue on with this character as a lead in the same way Iron Man did?
+Can the MCU continue on with this character as a lead the same way Iron Man worked?
 Can she be flawed?
 What does it say about women if she is flawed!
+What does this say about them if she’s perfect!
+This is the problem with putting overt politics in your film-there’s no space to grow and explore the character.

 There is now so much expectation on Brie Larson and Marvel to act as a voice for womenkind – because they marketed themselves into that position.